dapr/components-contrib/tests/certification/state/azure/blobstorage/README.md

 ## Test plan

-## Basic Test for existing container for CRUD operations:
+## Existing storage container with access key authentication:
 1. Able to create and test connection.
 2. Able to do set, fetch, delete.

-## Basic Test for non-existing container for CRUD operations:
+## Non-existing container is created - using access key authentication:
 1. Able to create and test connection.
 2. Able to do set, fetch, delete data.
-3. Delete the container
+3. Delete the container (cleanup step)

-## Test for authentication using Azure Auth layer
+## Authentication using Azure Active Directory Auth
 1. Save Data and retrieve data using AAD credentials